Russian strikes hit Ukraine, most of Kyiv without water

 Ukraine’s air force said it shot down 44 of more than 50 cruise missiles that were launched by Russia.

-Ukrainian Prime Minister Denys Shmyhal said Russian missiles and drones hit 10 Ukrainian regions and damaged 18 objects, most of which are energy facilities.
+Ukrainian Prime Minister Denys Shmyhal said Russian missiles and drones hit 10 Ukrainian regions and damaged 18 objects, mostly energy facilities.

-Hundreds of localities in seven Ukrainian regions have been left without power, he said in a Facebook post, adding that “the consequences could have been much worse” if the Ukrainian forces hadn’t shot down most of the Russian missiles.
+Hundreds of localities in seven Ukrainian regions were left without power, he said in a Facebook post, adding that “the consequences could have been much worse” if the Ukrainian forces hadn’t shot down most of the Russian missiles.

+Thirteen people were wounded as a result of morning attacks, the head of National Police Ihor Klymenko said on national television.

 Loud explosions were heard across the Ukrainian capital in the early morning as residents prepared to go to work.
-Many received text messages from the emergency services about the threat of a missile attack, and air raid sirens wailed for three straight hours.
+The emergency services sent out text message warnings about the threat of a missile attack, and air raid sirens wailed for three hours during the morning commute time.

+“The Kremlin is taking revenge for military failures on peaceful people who are left without electricity and heat before the winter,” Kyiv region Gov. Oleksii Kuleba said.

 Local authorities were working on restoring the supplies as soon as possible, Klitschko said, telling Kyiv residents in the meantime to “stock up on water from the nearest pump rooms and points of sale.”